ACTCollaboration/ACT-DR6-parameters/README.md

 We are using the [ACT DR6 MFLike](https://github.com/ACTCollaboration/act_dr6_mflike) likelihood that functions as a DR6-specific implementation for MFLike.

+### sroll2

+For better constraints on reionization, we recommend the use of the ``sroll2`` likelihood.
+It comes pre-packaged with cobaya, so you can simply invoke ``cobaya-install planck_2018_lowl.EE_sroll2`` once to install the data.

+### WMAP

+See [this github page](https://github.com/HTJense/pyWMAP) for the open-source python implementation of the high-ell WMAP likelihood that is used.

 ## Theory

 For cosmological observables, there are two options to be used right now.
 One can either use [camb](https://github.com/cmbant/CAMB) as it exists within cobaya, or you can use the [cosmopower](https://arxiv.org/abs/2106.03846) code that exists in [SOLikeT](https://github.com/simonsobs/SOLikeT), the likelihood and theory code library developed by the SO collaboration.